forsaken-heart24/EternityUX/README.md

 # AtomOS-11
-For the extracted install.wim that is used in The AtomOS Release you are looking for go to **Releases**, You can find all the bat script used for tweaking AtomOS here
+For the extracted install.wim that is used in The AtomOS Release you are looking for go to **Releases**, You can find all the scripts used for tweaking AtomOS here